 Through residential policies and procedures, Duke University seeks to foster a climate of responsibility, initiative, and creativity on the part of individuals and living groups.
 A successful residential community is one in which students take pride in their physical surroundings and assume active responsibility for the maintenance of acceptable standards of behavior in their living areas.
-Both individuals and living groups may be held accountable for the actions of individual members and their guests.
+Both individuals and groups may be held accountable for the actions of individual members and their guests.
 Residents are also responsible for damages caused by their neglect or intentional actions.

 While students are entitled to a general expectation of privacy within the confines of their own individual rooms (although extraordinary and compelling circumstances may occasionally require that this expectation be institutionally suspended), the university will not regard either students’ immediate living quarters or their commons areas as privileged sanctuaries where students may act with impunity or without regard to standards of honesty, trustworthiness, fairness, and respect for other members of the university community.
 Moreover, occupancy of an individual room or of a residence hall does not confer any proprietary interest or right of ownership on the part of an individual student or living group.
-The student and the living group are both properly viewed not as owners but as custodians of the living space that has been assigned to them.
+The student is properly viewed not as owners but as custodians of the living space(s) that has been assigned to them.
 Inherent in this custodial relationship is the right of the university to promulgate criteria governing the circumstances under which this relationship may be entered into, may be maintained in good standing, or may be terminated.

 Only HRL air conditioners are allowed in student rooms.
 Students may not install personally owned air-conditioning units in their room.